Pixfri/LearnSDL/README.md

-# TemplateCppProject
+# LearnSDL
-This is just a simple template I use to generate a classic C++ project with xmake
+A project I use to learn SDL with C++

-# Using this template
-Just click on the button `Use this template` and `Create a new repository` then enter all the informations.

-Make sure to replace everything called `ProjectName` in the xmake.lua file by your project name and also rename the `ProjectName` folder.
+## Build the project
+clone the project with the command `git clone https://github.com/Pixfri/LearnSFML.git` then `cd LearnSDL` Install [xmake](https://xmake.io/) and type in your terminal `xmake -b LearnSDL`

+## Run the project
+In your terminal, type `xmake run LearnSDL`